 The PREFETCHh instructions permits a program to load data into the processor at a suggested cache level, so that it is closer to the processors load and store unit when it is needed.
 These instructions fetch 32 aligned bytes (or more, depending on the implementation) containing the addressed byte, to a location in the cache hierarchy specified by the temporal locality hint (see Table 10-1).
 In this table, the first-level cache is closest to the processor and second-level cache is farther away from the processor than the first-level cache.
 The hints specify a prefetch of either temporal or non-temporal data (see Section 10.4.6.2., "Caching of Temporal Vs. Non-Temporal Data").
 Subsequent accesses to temporal data are treated like normal accesses, while those to non-temporal data will continue to minimize cache pollution.
-If the data is already present in a level of the cache hierarchy that is closer to the processor, the PREFETCHh instruction will not result in any data movement.
-The PREFETCHh instructions do not affect functional behavior of the program.
+If the data is already present in a level of the cache hierarchy that is closer to the processor, the PREFETCHh instructional behavior of the program.